itsravenous/escape-the-board-room/README.md

 To run the UI and actions server, run `npm start`.
 This is by no means production-grade stuff 🐉

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app); see their README for details on deployment, etc.

+## Generla audio notes
+It's bring-your-own-sfx.
+All audio paths in `config.json` are relative to `public/audio`.
+For each entry in `CODES` you add in `config.json`, add an entry in `CODES_SOUND`.
+These will play as each lock is completed.

+## Teardown
+Once you've finished, remember to reset state so you can play again.
+It's mostly held in-memory, so stopping the node processes should work fine.
+You will also need to remove the `jammer_lock` file from the project root.